|

 SWCPC 754 E 1

-World War II.
-One photo contains Janie Meuli and Bill Horbin with plaques for fifty years
+during World War II.
+One photo contains Janie Meuli and Bill Horbin with plaques

-the young wife of a soldier she attended the first meeting of the Bataan Relief
+Mexico.
+As the young wife of a soldier she attended the first meeting of the

 Motley County, Texas